Seven Unique Celebrated Japanese Birthday and Milestones

 One Year Old (一歳 Issai)

 Age one is a milestone birthday that is uniquely celebrated in Japan.
+Similar to Western culture, Japanese people also have a birthday cake for the one year old.
+However, their version of a special birthday cake has a different meaning.
 The child is given a large, round mochi rice cake called isshou mochi.
 The child is asked to carry the heavy item on their back and in some cases step on it.
 The idea is that the child is both well fed by the rice bundle and also independently able to carry it or smash it.
 Often times the toddler tumbles while trying to carry the heavy isshou mochi, showing that he or she is still a cute and helpless baby.

-Erabitori is another commonly held ritual for a one-year-old.
-Several items are placed around the baby, such as a calculator, abacus, pen, chopsticks, wallet, or ball.
+Erabitori is another commonly held birthday tradition for a one-year-old.
+During the birthday party, several items are placed around the baby, such as a calculator, abacus, pen, chopsticks, wallet, or ball.
 Whichever object the baby chooses first is thought to foretell their future endeavor or talent.
 For example, if the child selects the pen, she might become a writer or artist.
 If he selects chopsticks, he might become a chef.

 7-5-3 Years Old (七五三 Shichi-go-san)

-The shichi-go-san ceremony celebrates the health and longevity of a child, and there are special ways to signify a long life.
-One specialty is chitose ame, which means “thousand-year candy.”
+The shichi-go-san ceremony celebrates the health and longevity of a child, and there are special ways to signify a long life and good luck.
+One specialty is chitose ame, which means "thousand-year candy."
 A long life is hoped for with the long rope of candy that is placed in a bag decorated by turtles and cranes, animals representing longevity.

 Adult Japanese Birthday Traditions

 It’s not just children who are fêted when they turn certain ages; Japanese adults also get special attention on certain birthdays.